diamond-org/flask-diamond/docs/scaffolding.rst

 The quickest way to start a new Flask-Diamond project is to use the scaffolding system.
 Scaffolding applies a series of file templates that result in a starter application that can be further customized.
 This document discusses the configuration questions that are used during scaffolding.

-As described in the :doc:`quick_start`, the basic process looks like this:
+As described in the :doc:`quick-start`, the basic process looks like this:

 ::